lsgs/redcap-extended-randomisation2/README.md

 ********************************************************************************
 ## Summary

+REDCap external module building on the "Randomization 2.0" features incorporated from v14.7.0 to provide:

-REDCap external module providing alternative randomization algorithms beyond REDCap's built-in stratified permuted block randomization via the `redcap_randomize_record()` hook.
+* Alternative randomization algorithms beyond REDCap's built-in stratified permuted block randomization (via the `redcap_randomize_record()` hook)
+* Batch randomization for randomizing multiple records in sequence

 Enable randomization for your project and configure extended options on the Randomization Setup page: